katchke/rag-api/README.md

 # Virtual Factory Platform

-This project is a RAG (Retrieval-Augmented Generation) based Q&A system designed to answer questions related to lithium-ion batteries.
+This mini-project is a simple RAG (Retrieval-Augmented Generation) based Q&A system designed to answer questions related to lithium-ion batteries.
 It consists of scripts to: 1) scrape Arxiv (https://arxiv.org) for research papers and 2) to generate embeddings for the research papers using OpenAI embeddings.
 The data and the embeddings are stored in Postgres DB (with the vector extension enabled).
 It also consists of a Flask application which accepts a question from the user and provides a suitable response using RAG.

 **Arxiv Scraper**